kiedtl/caustic/README.md

 Highly experimental.

-Please note that this Linux distro is slightly corrosive, and may cause some damage if used without proper equipment and expertise.
+Please note that this Linux distro is slightly corrosive, and may cause damage if used without proper equipment and expertise.

 - [x] planning phase